brain-research/wip-constrained-extractor/README.md

 *ExtractorLoss* implementations:

-* *OracleXentExtractorLoss*: learns to extract summaries using supervised labels.
+* *OracleXentExtractorLoss*: learn to extract summaries using supervised labels.
-* *ROUGEReinforceExtractorLoss*: learns to extract summaries using ROUGE-1 recall with the ground truth summary and REINFORCE algorithm.
+* *ROUGEReinforceExtractorLoss*: learn to extract summaries using ROUGE-1 recall with the ground truth summary and REINFORCE algorithm.